joshuamoesa/joshuamoesa/README.md

 ### Hey, I'm [Joshua Moesa](https://joshuamoesa.com)! ✌

-After tackling enterprise application integration challenges at scale for about 16 years, in 2021 I decided to step out of my comfort zone and pursue a career as a sales engineer at Mendix. ✨😍
+After tackling enterprise application integration challenges at scale for about 16 years, in 2021 I decided to step out of my comfort zone and pursue a career as a sales engineer at [Mendix](https://www.mendix.com). ✨😍

 ### What I'm working on 👨‍💻

 Enabling organisations to create and integrate better software faster by abstracting and automating the development process with Mendix, the all-in-one low-code platform.
 Always sharpening the saw to become a better sales engineer.
 Go to my [Sales Engineer README](https://github.com/joshuamoesa/sales-engineer-readme) and read about my journey.
+Or checkout my [Github repositories](https://github.com/joshuamoesa/)

 ### A collection of other stuff I've written 😃🧾
 <!-- BLOG-POST-LIST:START -->